- Things to Know

 - Most patients with Sjögren's syndrome are female.

 - Sjögren's syndrome can be complicated by infections of the eyes, breathing passages, and mouth.

 - Sjögren's syndrome is typically associated with antibodies against a variety of body tissues (autoantibodies).

-- Treatment of patients with Sjögren's syndrome is directed toward the particular areas of the body that are involved and complications, such as infection.
+- Treatment of patients with Sjögren's syndrome is directed toward relieving symptoms and complications in the particular areas of the body that are involved, such as the eyes, mouth, and vagina.